Click to Skip Ahead

 Certain breeds, including Chesapeake Bay Retrievers and English Setters, tend to relish time romping in lakes and along river banks.
 But while most dogs can swim, not all enjoy getting wet.
 Chihuahuas and Boxers, for example, don’t really look forward to dips in the water.

-If your dog spends too much time in cold water, their body temperature will decrease, and hypothermia can set in if you don’t intervene in time.
+There are centainly times when cold water is bad for dogs.
+If your dog spends too much time swimming or bathing in cold water, their body temperature will decrease, and hypothermia can set in if you don’t intervene in time.
 Chilled pets often feel cold to the touch and shiver.
 While a healthy dog usually has a temperature between 100.5 and 102.5°F, one in the beginning stages of hypothermia will have a much lower temperature, below 99°F.1

 Dogs experiencing the advanced stages of hypothermia often become sluggish and confused.
 If the condition is allowed to progress, it can quickly become a medical emergency, so it’s best to bring your pet out of the wind and cold and get them warmed up as soon as you notice any signs of cold-related discomfort.